FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

 The first directory presents the simplest possible configuration, leaving most parameters set to their default values.

 -   All of the files in the directory sub-tree are candidates for the SEND submission.
--   The files are sent to a given partner, <span class="code">newyork</span>, using an IDF name of IDFA.
+-   The files are sent to a given partner, `newyork`, using an IDF name of IDFA.

 The following commands create the configuration defined for directory A.